hrishipawar24/Learning_Javascript/Introduction to JS (Variables-and-Data-Types)/README.md

 Store the name, school, grade, section, rollno and the marks scored by the student in 3 subjects Print the report card of the student

-(You can make it look nice by using some keyboard symbols )
+(You can make it look nice by using some keyboard symbols. )